tsnellgrove/dark_castle3/doc/to_do.md

 			- DONE: create ItemTrigMach class
 			- DONE: import ItemTrigMach class
 			- DONE: migrate existing ItemMach obj
-		- INPROC: migrate "timer" mach obj
+		- DONE: migrate "timer" mach obj
 			- DECISION: InvisTrigMach => InvisSwitchMach
 				- IDEA: timer_obj.is_dinging() is really a trigger and should be treated as such
 				- IDEA: also, we want the freedom to match on NOT is_dinging()